reed-young-pdx-edu/dynamic-parameters/readme.txt

 INSTALLATION

-To install the plugin, the update site "DHM Utilities" with the URL "http://sites.imagej.net/Sudgy/" must be added in the ImageJ updater.
-If you want to modify the plugin, or if you want to install the plugin without everything else from DHM utilities, compile it with maven and then copy the jar to the ImageJ plugins folder, removing the old one if you need to.
-This plugin does not have any dependencies on anything other than what should already be included in an ImageJ2/Fiji distribution, and maven should not have any issues with compiling it.
+To install the plugin, the update site "DHM Utilities" with the URL "http://sites.imagej.net/Sudgy/" may simply be added in the ImageJ updater.
+To modify the plugin or to install it without the rest of DHM utilities, compile with maven and then copy the jar to the ImageJ plugins folder, removing the old one if you need to.
+Dependencies, listed in pom.xml, are likely already included in the ImageJ2/Fiji distribution, so any errors encountered while compiling are likely due to repositories moving.

 The documentation can be created using maven's javadoc plugin, and will be created in target/site/apidocs/.

 USE

-This plugin should only be used by an ImageJ2 programmer, and not by an end-user of ImageJ.
-It is designed only for the development of other plugins.
+This plugin is intended for ImageJ2 programmers, to enhance other plugins by allowing dynamic changes to parameters.
+End-users of ImageJ will not necessarily know they are using this plugin, when it is called by the plugin that they are directly using.

-To use the plugin, you must have a SciJava @Parameter of a type that implements the DParameter interface.
-The DynamicPreprocessor class will find all of these parameters and make a dialog for them.
+To use this plugin, the programmer must have (or define) a SciJava @Parameter of a type that implements the DParameter interface.
+The DynamicPreprocessor class will find all of those parameters and make a dialog for them.
 (Note that this is separate from the normal populating of parameters, so if you have a mixture of normal parameters and dynamic parameters, two dialogs will show.)
 DParameter is a generic type,